Glossary of Military Terms

 feet wet means to fly along the coast over water, a safe place to fly.

 flown West means passed away, deceased, on longer living.

 free fire zone an area where political clearance to shoot is not required.

 gook a derogatory term for a person of Vietnamese ethnicity

 High Drags aka Snakeye a bomb fitted with panels that extend when the bomb is dropped.
 The panels act to slow the bomb so that the delivery aircraft is able to escape the bomb blast.
 Such weapons are delivered from a shallow pass at low altitude and high speed.

 “Hit my smoke” Normally, the FAC marked the target with white phosphorous smoke rocket.
 If his mark was accurate, he could describe where he wanted the bomb to impact by saying, "Hit my smoke."

-hooch informal for poor quality and/or illicit whiskey, also improvised quarters, often a raised plywood floor surrounded by plywood screen wire walls and topped with corrugated metal or canvas roof.
+hooch (also hootch) improvised quarters, often a raised plywood floor surrounded by plywood and screen wire walls and topped with corrugated metal or canvas roof.
+(2) informal for poor quality and/or illicit whiskey.

 in-Country the combat zone or theater, specifically Vietnam.